Celebrity Charities: Three Rivers‘ Alex O’Loughlin “Very, Very Proud” to Be an Organ Donor

 We fall in love, with, like McDreamy or Tony Soprano, because he’s amazing.
 It’s the characters in the piece and our characters are becoming more defined as we go deeper into the storyline.

 Andy — there’s more to him.
 He’s got some history and you’ll find out.
 But the core of the story is something unique and something that hasn’t been explored before, and that’s the meat and potatoes of our show.
 And that’s what’s going to give us a longer shelf life.

-- I think the pictures Paula got for us of the ‘angelic’ Dr Andy for this post, are absolutely gorgeous!
+- I think the pictures Paula got for us of Alex as the ‘angelic’ Dr Andy for this post, are absolutely gorgeous!